mattermost/mattermost-developer-documentation/site/content/integrate/apps/quickstart/quick-start-jwt/_index.md

 - Contains a `manifest.json`, declares itself an HTTP application that uses a bot account, uses JWT, and attaches UI elements to locations in the Mattermost interface.
 - Attaches the `send` function to a `/hello-jwt` command and wraps it with a function to authenticate JWT.

 Why you would want to use JWT for App development?
-Using a token, your App can validate the legitimacy of any request verify that this request is indeed coming from the Mattermost server we are expecting it to come from.
-Simply put, implementing JWT will enhance your App's security and functionality.
+Using a token, your App can validate the legitimacy of any request by ensuring it's coming from the expected Mattermost server.
+Simply put, implementing JWT will enhance your App's security and functionality via a handshake.

 ## Prerequisites